mdavids/ntptools/ntptraf2/README.md

 But remember to adapt it to you need first, for example:

 * Change the interface
-* Change the filter expression
+* Change the filter expression (optionally - for additional fine tuning)

 You can use `tshark` too!